Syren (band): Cancer diagnosis and death of drummer Joanne Heeley

 After her bandmate's death, Smith-Skinner decided not to continue with Syren, feeling that her contribution to music had been made.
 Erin's dedication to Syren's friends and fans made her reform the band with new musicians.
-The new line up was debuted on June 2, 2012 live at Queen's Hall, Edinburgh once again supporting Hawkwind.
-After another show supporting Hawkwind on March 30, 2013, and a handful of small Edinburgh shows, Erin said 'good-bye' to Syren in a farewell show at Henry's Cellar Bar in Edinburgh on January 16, 2014.
+The new line-up debuted on June 2, 2012 live at Queen's Hall, Edinburgh once again supporting Hawkwind.
+After another show supporting Hawkwind on March 30, 2013, and a handful of small Edinburgh shows, Erin said 'goodbye' to Syren in a farewell show at Henry's Cellar Bar in Edinburgh on January 16, 2014.

 Erin continues to record and tour under her own name.
 Erin Bennett & The EB band and released a new album Post Sexy Post Truth, on 10 February 2018.